zaheershk/pdf-tools/README.md

 # pdf-tools
-Utility library for PDF functionalities using iTextSharp
+Utility library for PDF functionalities using iText7